Calgary City Council: Governing system

 These committees meet once every month at City Hall and are composed of councillors and are responsible for approving and recommending policies to City Council.
 The general public is invited to the committee meeting to make presentations.
 Any decisions that come out of these meetings need final approval from the Council as a whole.

 There are also a number of civic committees, boards, and authorities that help to create policies in specialized areas, such as parking, the preservation of heritage sites and buildings, and planning and development matters.
 These civic committees, board and authorities consist of citizens and one or more councillor.

 City Council meets three Mondays every month in the Council Chambers at the Calgary Municipal Building.
 Two meetings are regular Council meetings, where issues from the four policy committees are discussed.
 The third meeting is a public hearing, where planning matters are generally discussed.
 Citizens do not address Council during the two regular meetings, however the public hearings are designed for the citizens to speak directly with their elected councillor regarding specific issues.

 Financing

 The city had an operating budget of $2.1 billion for 2007, supported 41% by property taxes. $757 million in property taxes are collected annually, with $386 million from residential and $371 million from non-residential properties.
 54% of the budget is spent for wages of the 13,043 city employees and expenditures.
 The average Calgary household pays approximately $2,100 per year in city tax.

 History

+In addition to the elections, democratic accountability was produced in other ways.
+Plebiscites were held at various times through the years to guide the city council.